ChuckHill2/VideoLibrarian/Readme.md

     keys.
 Arrow keys scroll by 1/10 height (or width) of the current tile.
     Alt-arrow keys scroll by 1 pixel.

--   Clicking on title opens the video in the default video player.
+-   Clicking on title opens the video in your video player (as defined in File->Settings).

 -   Clicking on the description (or small tile body), opens the full summary in a popup window.

 -   Clicking on the location opens containing folder in Windows Explorer.

--   Clicking on the “IMDB” icon, opens the IMDB movie page in the default browser.
+-   Clicking on the “IMDB” icon, opens the IMDB movie page in your browser (as defined in File->Settings).

 -   Clicking on the “Watched” checkbox, marks the video as ‘previously viewed’ and also shows date viewed.
 One can also filter and sort on this property.